Thor110/AlienTrilogyRessurected/README.md

 - Palettes aren't right for the following two files?
 	- PANEL3GF.BND
 	- PANELGFX.BND
-- Some compressed images are not loading yet due to unknown width and height values.
+- Compressed images can not be replaced yet, until I implement a recompression algorithm.

 # Road Map

 The road map for this project.

 - [✅ 1 : Sound Effects Viewer](#sound-effects-viewer) ( 100% Complete )
-	- .RAW audio files can be played and converted to .WAV files.
+	- .RAW audio files can be played, replaced and converted to and from .WAV files.
 	- Waveform preview for selected sound files.
 	- Automatic backup of the original file by default.
 - [✅ 2 : Graphics Viewer](#graphics-viewer) ( 95% Complete )